If you are aware of Core Web Vitals, then you need no introduction for “Largest Contentful Paint“

 Also, you can enable Safe Mode For jquery (test manually)

 Media: Enable Lazy Load for images as this got recommended by Google across all their optimization contents.
 You can also enable LazyLoad for iframes and Videos.
-Replace YouTube iFrame with preview images.
+Replace YouTube iframe with preview images.

 Enable “Disable Emoji” and also “Disable WordPress Embeds”

-Preload: Most users ignore these settings but along with speed, preload settings should be optimized for better SEO rankings as the sitemap is the one which is going to tell Google about your site's new content.
+Preload: Most users ignore these settings but along with speed, preload settings should be optimized for better SEO rankings as the sitemap is the one that is going to tell Google about your site's new content.

-Enable “Activate sitemap-based caching preloading” and WP Rocket automatically finds your sitemap if you major SEO plugins like Yoast, Rank Math.
+Enable “Activate sitemap-based caching preloading,” and WP Rocket automatically finds your sitemap if you major SEO plugins like Yoast, Rank Math.
 If not, manually enter the sitemap URL in the text box.

 You can also wait for WP Rocket Black Friday 2020 Deal to get at least a 30% discount on their plans.

-Under the Prefetch DNS request, you can add your Google analytics, fonts, or any other external requests.
+Under the Prefetch DNS request, you can add your Google analytics, fonts, or other external requests.
 This option should be done as mandatory since Google recommends this for great Core Web Vital results.

 WP Rocket team added a Github page with the most possible URLs that require DNS fetching.
 Even if you don't use WP Rocket, you can use the same on your caching plugins to improve load time.